bitcoin-global/bitcoin-global/doc/build-osx.md

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.

 ## Running
-Bitcoin Core is now available at `./src/bitcoind`
+Bitcoin Global is now available at `./src/bitcoind`

 Before running, you may create an empty configuration file:
 ```shell